 With FCC approval, the CPUC began pooling trials in four area codes in 2000 in order to boost the efficiency of number allocation.
-In addition, the CPUC has proposed pooling trials for 13 other area codes in 2001.
+In addition, the CPUC has set pooling trials for 10 other area codes in 2001.
+Pooling for the 619 area code is scheduled to begin in October 2001.